reposense/RepoSense/docs/UserGuide.md

 java -jar RepoSense.jar -config ./configs/ -output output_path/ -since 01/10/2017 -until 01/11/2017 -formats java adoc js
 ```
 Argument List:
-- config : Mandatory.
+- config : Optional.
 The path to the directory that contains the configuration file(s).
+If not provided, it will be obtained from the current directory.
 - output : Optional.
 The path to the dashboard generated.
 If not provided, it will be generated in the current directory.
 - since : Optional.
 The start date of analysis.
 Format: `DD/MM/YYYY`
 - until : Optional.
 The end date of analysis.
 Format: `DD/MM/YYYY`